FogSecurity/aws-default-encryption-tracker/README.md

 # aws-encryption-tracker
-Tracker for Encryption by Default for AWS Resources
+Tracker for Encryption by Default (At Rest) for AWS Resources

 | AWS Resource  | AWS Service | Encrypted by Default (API/CLI) | Default Encryption Type |
 | ------------- | ----------- | ------------- | ------------------ |